paularguello07/mywebpage/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am a first-year PhD student in Computer Science at the University of Southern California.
+My research focuses on computational imaging, privacy-preserving techniques, medical imaging, and deep learning.
+I am driven by a passion for research and believe technology and innovation can bring positive change.
+Please reach out to collaborate!
     design:
       columns: '1'
   - block: collection